13737

 Consumer internet businesses like Take-Two grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).

-It's expensive for Take-Two to acquire new users as the company has spent 54.2% of its gross profit on sales and marketing expenses over the last year.
-This relative inefficiency indicates that Take-Two's product offering can be easily replicated and that it must continue investing to maintain its growth trajectory.
+It's very expensive for Take-Two to acquire new users as the company has spent 64% of its gross profit on sales and marketing expenses over the last year.
+This inefficiency indicates a highly competitive environment with little differentiation between Take-Two and its peers.

 Profitability & Free Cash Flow